gashawgedef/Steghub_Devops_Engineering_Projects/project-10-Load_Balancer_Web_Solution_Nginx_SSL_TSL/aws-load-balancer-solution-nginx-ssl-tsl.md

-# Load Balancer Solution With Nginx and SSL/TLS
+# Project 10 - Load Balancer Solution With Nginx and SSL/TLS

 **Load balancing** : is an excellent way to scale out your application and increase its performance and redundancy.
 Nginx, a popular web server software, can be configured as a simple yet powerful load balancer to improve your server’s resource availability and efficiency.